-The poem ‘I Point My Finger at You’ addresses the hypocrisy of the leaders at the various levels.
+The poem ‘I Point My Finger at You’ addresses the hypocrisy of the leaders at various levels.
 An Index finger is a symbol of emphatic address.
 Deola Adelakun points at the readers as the ones who are involved.

 The poet says you are the one and no other person.
 The poet draws a clear distinction between mouth-word and action.
 What people, especially leaders say contradicts what they act.
 That is hypocrisy!

 These leaders pretend to have management and administrative knowledge, but they are fake people.
-They say unity and solidarity is good for our nation, but in action, most of them are antagonists.
+They say unity and solidarity are good for our nation, but in action, most of them are antagonists.
 Is this not hypocrisy?

 The poet concludes that saying things is not enough but acting.
-What we say must complement with what we act before people and followers can believe us.
+What we say must complement what we act before people and followers can believe us.

 - The poem above is ________________ (a) entertaining (b) didactic (c) narrative (d) descriptive

 - State ten (10) things that the leaders are guilty of as pointed out by the poet.

 - Discuss some themes identified in the poem.